CAPA in Manufacturing: A Practical Guide

 The cost of fixing symptoms

-When you fix a symptom, you incur the cost of the fix every time the problem recurs.
-The scrapped material, the rework labor, the expedited shipping, the inspection time, the customer communication.
+When you fix a symptom, you pay for it every time the problem recurs.
+Scrapped material, rework labor, expedited shipping, customer communication.
 None of that is a one-time expense if the root cause is still there.

 Regulatory and customer requirements

 If you work in aerospace, medical devices, automotive, or food manufacturing, CAPA isn't optional.
-ISO 9001 requires organizations to take action on nonconformities and evaluate whether corrective action is needed.
-AS9100 adds requirements specific to aerospace.
+ISO 9001 requires organizations to take action on nonconformities.
+AS9100 quality management adds aerospace-specific requirements.
 ISO 13485 makes CAPA a formal, documented procedure for medical devices.
-The FDA considers "insufficient corrective and preventive action procedures" one of its most common compliance findings during inspections.
+The FDA 21 CFR Part 11 considers "insufficient corrective and preventive action procedures" one of its most common compliance findings.

-Even outside regulated industries, OEMs and prime contractors increasingly expect their supply chain to have a functioning CAPA process.
-If your customer's quality questionnaire asks about your corrective action procedures and you don't have a clear answer, that's a risk to the relationship.
+Even outside regulated industries, OEMs and prime contractors increasingly expect suppliers to have a functioning CAPA process.
+If your customer's quality questionnaire asks about corrective action procedures and you don't have a clear answer, that's a risk to the relationship.

 Production data you can act on

 CAPA generates useful data as a byproduct.
-When you investigate a root cause, you learn something about your process.
 When you track corrective actions over time, patterns emerge.
 Maybe 40% of your CAPAs trace back to the same work center.
 Maybe most nonconformances happen during changeovers.
-Maybe a specific supplier's material shows up in your quality records disproportionately.
+Maybe one supplier's material shows up disproportionately in your quality records.

-This is the kind of information that connects directly to production scheduling decisions, OEE improvements, and job costing accuracy.
-The shop that runs CAPA well doesn't just have fewer quality problems.
-It has better visibility into why problems happen.
+This connects directly to production scheduling decisions, OEE improvements, and job costing accuracy.

 The CAPA process, step by step